makersacademy/airport_challenge/README.md

   adding an explicit message : plane has takeoff / plane has landed

 ***COVERAGE:  94.12% -- 32/34 lines in 4 files***
-Finished in 0.00596 seconds (files took 0.27278 seconds to load) 6 examples, 0 failures +----------+----------------+-------+--------+---------+
+6 examples, 0 failures
++----------+----------------+-------+--------+---------+
 | coverage | file           | lines | missed | missing |